Guaifenesin: History

-Similar medicines derived from the guaiac tree were used as a generic remedy by American indigenous peoples when explorers reached North America in the 16th century.
-The Spanish encountered guaiacum wood "when they conquered Santo Domingo; it was soon brought back to Europe, where it acquired an immense reputation in the sixteenth century as a cure for syphilis and certain other diseases..."
+The Spanish encountered guaiacum wood when they conquered Santo Domingo, returning it to Europe where it was used in the 16th century as a supposed "cure" for syphilis and certain other diseases.

 The 1955 edition of the Textbook of Pharmacognosy states: "Guaiacum has a local stimulant action which is sometimes useful in sore throat.
-The resin is used in chronic gout and rheumatism, whilst the wood is an ingredient in the compound concentrated solution of sarsaparilla, which was formerly much used as an alternative in syphilis."
+The resin is used in chronic gout and rheumatism, whilst the wood is an ingredient in the compound concentrated solution of sarsaparilla, which was formerly much used as an alterative in syphilis."

-In the US, guaifenesin was first approved by the Food and Drug Administration (FDA) in 1952.
-Although previously deemed "Generally Regarded as Safe" in its original approval, the drug received a New Drug Application for the extended-release version, which received approval on 12 July 2002.
-Because of this, the FDA then issued letters to other manufacturers of timed-release guaifenesin to stop marketing their unapproved versions, leaving Adams Respiratory Therapeutics in control of the market.
+Guaifenesin was first approved by the United States Food and Drug Administration in 1952.
+Although previously deemed "Generally Regarded as Safe" in its original approval, the drug received a New Drug Application for an extended-release version, which received approval on 12 July 2002.
+The FDA then issued letters to other manufacturers of timed-release guaifenesin to stop marketing their unapproved versions, leaving Adams Respiratory Therapeutics in control of the market.
 In 2007, Adams was acquired by Reckitt Benckiser.
-The drug is now sold over-the-counter by many companies, alone and in combination.
+As of 2021, the drug is sold over-the-counter by many companies as a simple preparation and in combination with other OTC medications.